 Llewelyn ap Iorwerth (Llewelyn the Great)

-Following the death of Rhys ap Grufudd in 1197, his kingdom of Deheubarth was torn by squabbles between his sons for control.
-The eldest son, Grufudd, was nominally his father's heir, a situation that his brothers Maelgwn and Rhys Gryg, refused to accept.
-In their struggles for power they weakened the strongest of the Welsh kingdoms.
+Following the death of Rhys ap Gruffudd in 1197, his kingdom of Deheubarth was torn by squabbles between his sons for control.
+The eldest son, Gruffudd, was nominally his father's heir, a situation that his brothers Maelgwn and Rhys Gryg, refused to accept.
+In their struggles for power, they weakened the strongest of the Welsh kingdoms.

 The ruler of Powys Wenwynwyn was Gwenwynwyn, who tried unsuccessfully to deal with the acquisitive Marcher Lords of the south.
 Gwenwynwyn was soundly beaten at Paincastle in 1198, and his dream of leading a Welsh resurgence in the south was crushed.

 In the north, however, a new leader was about to appear.
 In 1200 the 28-year-old Llewelyn ap Iorwerth came to the throne of Gwynedd.
 Llewelyn swore an oath of allegiance to King John in 1201, and John sought to bind him to the English crown by marrying him to his illegitimate daughter Joan.

 In 1208 Llewelyn moved against Ceredigion and Powys Wenwynwyn and forced Gwenwynwyn to swear allegiance.
 He was careful not to antagonise John and even accompanied the English king on his campaign against the Scots in 1209.
 But John was not an easy man to remain on friendly terms with.

 John became concerned that Llewelyn was gaining too much power in Wales, and in 1211 he invaded Gwynedd and forced his former ally to give up all his lands except Gwynedd Uwch Conwy.
 Llewelyn was compelled to name John his heir in case his marriage with Joan did not produce a son.